ClementNerma/LRVM/docs/Tutorial.md

 There are three traps when using these instructions:

-By default, the stack points to the `0x00000000` address, which is often the BootROM, which will make the writing fail.
+By default, the stack points to the `0x00000000` address, which is often the BootROM, meaning it will make the writing fail.
 Think to set the `ssp` (supervisor stack pointer) and if you use the userland mode the `usp` (userland stack pointer) registers at the beginning of your program.

 The other trap is that pushing a value to the stack (with `PUSH` or `CALL`) doesn't increase the stack pointer by a word like you would expect, but instead _decreases_ it.
 This means that, if `ssp` is set to `0x2000`, pushing to it will update the register to `0x1FFD` and not `0x2004`.
 The same applies, in the reverse order, for popping values (with `POP` or `RET`).

 Finally, when pushing / popping a value to / from the stack, the stack pointer is updated _before_ performing the operation.
 This means that setting `ssp` to `0x2000` and pushing a value will write it to `0x1FFD` instead of `0x2000`.
 This may seem strange at first but is in reality very pratictal, as it usually allows you to set the stack pointer to a round address.
-For instance, if you have a RAM component mapped from `0x0000` with a length of `0x2000`, it will go up to `0x1FFD`, which means you'll set your stack pointer to `0x2000`.
+For instance, if you have a RAM component (where you'll typically store your stack) mapped from `0x0000` with a length of `0x2000`, it will go up to `0x1FFD`, which means you'll set your stack pointer to `0x2000`.

 ### Debugging values